zahoriea/WA-PCT-planning/resupplies.md

 #Resupplies#
 All info below on where to ship your boxes have been sourced from [HalfMile's PCT maps](https://www.pctmap.net/maps/).
-I used [UPS Priority Mail Regional Rate Box B2](https://store.usps.com/store/browse/uspsProductDetailMultiSkuDropDown.jsp?productId=P_RRB_B2) for each of the following resupply shipments as recommended to me by [JohnZ](http://johnzahorian.com/).
-It's a flat rate when shipping within the United States for up to 20lbs.
+For which service to use for shipping, I used [UPS Priority Mail Regional Rate Box B2](https://store.usps.com/store/browse/uspsProductDetailMultiSkuDropDown.jsp?productId=P_RRB_B2) which were recommended to me by [JohnZ](http://johnzahorian.com/) because they are a flat rate for up to 20lbs, come with a tracking number, and are insured.

-You will hike 148.4 miles from the start of Section H until your first resupply at White Pass.

 **Important:** All calories listed are my own approximations based off of my height, weight, and daily mileage.
 I estimated about 4,000 calories per day, but yours will vary.